MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Add-AzureRmHDInsightClusterIdentity.md

 ```

 ### -ObjectId
-Specifies the azure_2 AD object ID (a GUID) of the azure_2 AD Service Principal that represents the cluster.
+Specifies the Azure AD object ID (a GUID) of the Azure AD Service Principal that represents the cluster.
-The cluster will use this when accessing azure_2 Data Lake Store.
+The cluster will use this when accessing Azure Data Lake Store.

 ```yaml
 Type: Guid